TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

     (The ``freeze_support()`` line can be omitted if the program will be run normally instead of frozen.)

-    This allows the newly spawned Python interpreter to safely import the module and then run the module's ``foo()`` function.
+    This allows the newly spawned Python interpreter to safely agiza the module and then run the module's ``foo()`` function.

     Similar restrictions apply if a pool or manager is created in the main